 There are thousands of other ways to eat unagi, either as a specialty or as an ingredient in some other dish.
 Not to mention regional differences!

 Unagi is often served on rice and is expensive.
 It is not something we can eat daily without weighing the pocket, probably due to the difficulty of finding unagi and preparing it.
 You can't just go to a market and buy fresh eel and prepare it without the necessary experience.

 Unagi is a special food consumed mainly in the summer.
 There is even a special date called “Doyo ushi no hi” (土用丑の日).
 On this date that usually happens on Saturday, the Japanese have had a tradition of eating eel since the Edo period.

-Unazen is a popular restaurant specializing in Unagi, which cook fresh eels on request.
+Unazen is a popular restaurant specializing in Unagi, who cook fresh eels at your request.
 Other popular restaurants in Tokyo are called Ishibashi, Ikeunagi no mise, Godaime Nodaiwa, Unagi Uomasa and Miyoshi.